siangooding/lexical_simplification/README.md

 pip install -r requirements.txt
 ```

+You will need to generate your own API key for Big Huge Theasurus: https://words.bighugelabs.com/site/api

+This key goes in simplification.py where THEASURUS_KEY is definied.

 ## Usage
 The recursive simplification function is defined in [recursive_simplification.py](./recursive_simplification.py) alongside examples of applying the system to sentences.